xleph/primeCountApproxHilbert/README.md

 # π(x)

-## A number theoretical function allows striking visualization
+## A number theoretical function allows for striking visualizations

 ![Img1](img/squared.png)

-The original prime visualization project repo'd [here](https://github.com/xleph/HilbertPrimes) follows a narrow train of thought.
-It was my expectation that patterned adjacencies would arise in the process of formatting prime numbers to a Hilbert curve presentation.
+The original prime visualization project repo'd [here](https://github.com/xleph/HilbertPrimes) was the first along the same train of thought which led me here.
+It was my expectation that patterned adjacencies would arise in the process of formatting prime numbers to a Hilbert curve presentation - I thought that Hilbert curves were cool.
 In fact, this is ultimately unsurprising, given the existence of spokes on the Ulam spiral.
-Hilbert curves are, however, a flavor of prime density different from the prime-rich polynomials that are described by the Ulam spiral.
+Hilbert curves are, however, a flavor of prime density that is entirely different from the prime-rich polynomials that are visuallized by the Ulam spiral.

-Narrow expectations and vision aside, there was yet still to explore.
-Many approximations exist for the *n*th prime, formulations related to the Zeta function exist, formulations leveraging clever techniques related to factorials are also acknowledged, albeit not discussed.
+Initial vision aside, there was yet still to explore.
+Many approximations exist for the *n*th prime, formulations related to the Zeta function exist, formulations leveraging clever techniques related to factorials are also acknowledged.
+I am chiefly concerned with the approximation x/ln(x) here.

 ## The formal approximation